JensvanErpUvA/birdR/README.md

 # birdar

 A R package to filter birdradar datasets which have as minimal input a track table with the following columns.
 Several of these columns might be stored alternatively for different radars and require additional data preparation.
+For more documentation of functions see the [birdar](https://uva_ibed_ame.gitlab.io/robin_radar/birdar/) webpage.

 | column          | description                                                            |
 |:---------------:|:----------------------------------------------------------------------:|